 You can bring a lawsuit and sue the at-fault driver because it is his or her negligence or carelessness which caused the auto accident and your injuries.
 In most states this lawsuit will be for pain and suffering compensation and other economic loss damages.

-However, you will also be able to bring a lawsuit to sue the owner of the vehicle that the at-fault driver was operating if the owner and driver are different.
+However, you will also be able to bring a car accident lawsuit to sue the owner of the vehicle that the at-fault driver was operating if the owner and driver are different.
 This is because Michigan’s “owner liability” law provides that “[t]he owner of a motor vehicle is liable for an injury caused by the negligent operation of the motor vehicle whether the negligence consists of a violation of a statute of this state or the ordinary care standard required by common law.”
 (MCL 257.401(1))

 Importantly, the “owner liability” law applies regardless of whether the vehicle was being driven by the owner or someone else who caused the car accident.
 Many states have similar statutes that also impose liability on a titled owner of a motor vehicle.